Tree forcing and definable maximal independent sets in hypergraphs: The Main Lemma

-\begin{remark} The proofs of Main Lemma~\ref{thm:mainlemma} and \ref{lem:mainlemmainf} can be generalized to $E$ that is $\omega$-universally Baire.
-For this, additional details are required, for example related to the complexity of the forcing relation in Cohen forcing. \end{remark}
+The proofs of Main Lemma~\ref{thm:mainlemma} and \ref{lem:mainlemmainf} can be generalized to $E$ that is $\omega$-universally Baire, in particular they also hold for coanalytic hypergraphs.
+The only assumptions on analytic sets that we used in the proofs are summarized below.